Osaka Dojima Exchange: History

-Topic - Rice Futures Trading
+Rice futures trading

 Rice futures were listed, on a trial basis, from August 2011 to August 2021.
 The rice futures market has not been able to take off in recent years.
 In recent years, the demand for rice has seen a steady decline in Japan as the Japanese diet has diversified, sometimes resulting in a supply/demand imbalance.
 Since the use of futures trading was expected to help farmers diversify their sales outlets and make price formation more transparent, leading to the strengthening of farmers' management capabilities, "rice futures" were experimentally listed on the Tokyo Grain Exchange and the Kansai Commodity Exchange in August 2011.
 Since the dissolution of the "National Rice Trading and Price Formation Center" (Rice Price Center) at the end of March of that year, there were no price indices for physical trading, and it was hoped that a price index would replace it.
 After the liberalization of rice distribution in 2004 due to a major revision of the food control system the benefits of listing for sellers, such as collecting societies, and the benefits of procurement for buyers, such as rice wholesalers, were no longer perceived, and the sharp decline in the volume of transactions through the Rice Price Center led to its dissolution.

 On February 12, 2013, the Kansai Commodity Exchange changed its name to the "Osaka Dojima Commodity Exchange" and the Tokyo Grain Exchange closed its doors, making the Osaka Dojima Commodity Exchange the only market handling rice futures contracts.
 The standard commodity for cash settlement was Koshihikari rice produced in Ibaraki, Tochigi, and Chiba prefectures for Tokyo Rice, which was transferred from the Tokyo Grain Exchange, and Koshihikari rice produced in Ishikawa and Fukui prefectures for Osaka Rice.

 Afterwards, the Osaka Dojima Commodity Exchange strengthened its management base with investments from SBI Holdings, Japannext Securities, and others.
 The Osaka Dojima Commodity Exchange repeated the two-year trial listing period four times with the goal of a permanent listing of rice futures.
 The Ministry of Agriculture, Forestry, and Fisheries had previously proposed two criteria for approval of the main listing: whether sufficient trading volume could be expected and whether the listing was appropriate to facilitate rice production and distribution.
 The Dojima Exchange focused its sales efforts on increasing trading volume, and trading volume in FY2020 tripled compared to the previous test listing period (August 2005 to August 2007), reaching a record high.
 Rice futures trading became more active and trading prices were on the rise.
 The Dojima Exchange, having determined that the criteria for approval could be met, applied for the main listing.